 6. Hotel Discounts

-Hotel discounts also include more offers like complimentary access to some of the resorts’ main amenities, discounted meals in on-site restaurants, and free access to pools.
+Hotel discounts may also include more offers like complimentary access to some of the resorts’ main amenities, discounted meals in on-site restaurants, show tickets, spa credits, or parking benefits.

-Another great perk of booking directly is the ability to rebook.
-Booking directly allows you a certain cancellation period, sometimes up to 24 hours prior to check-in.
+Another great perk of flexible booking is the ability to rebook.
+Booking directly often allows you a cancellation period, sometimes up to 24 or 72 hours prior to check-in depending on the hotel and rate type.
 This helps you recheck the hotel’s current discounts so that you can cancel the room you reserved and book a cheaper one if you so wish.

 7. Free Parking

 Head over to hotels with free parking to save a few bucks.
-Some include Sahara Las Vegas, and Treasure Island.
+Current useful Strip or near-Strip free self-parking options can include Treasure Island, Sahara Las Vegas, Circus Circus, Resorts World, Fashion Show Mall, and some off-Strip or locals casinos.

-Booking your hotel room from third-party sites is a great way to save in Las Vegas, especially if you are not planning on spending a lot of time in the hotel room.
-Booking.com, Hotels.com, and Expedia frequently bundle room bookings with Vegas’ best activities and transportation at discounted prices.
+Booking your hotel room from third-party sites can be a great way to save in Las Vegas, especially if you are not planning on spending a lot of time in the hotel room.
+Booking.com, Hotels.com, Expedia, Priceline, Agoda, and other platforms may bundle room bookings with Vegas activities, flights, or transportation at discounted prices.

-This is a great way to save on both a room and the money you were going to spend visiting Vegas’ sights.
-Other bundled packages may include discounted meals, and show tickets at lower prices.
+This is a great way to save on both a room and the money you were going to spend visiting Vegas sights.
+Other bundled packages may include discounted meals, show tickets, attractions, and tours at lower prices.
 Take advantage of rebooking policies in case third-party services allow it.

 Phone apps from hotels and other sites are great for getting discounts.
 A good example of this is the myVEGAS app from MGM Resorts.

-It is a free-to-play slots and tables smartphone game that grants you reward points that can be redeemed in MGM Resorts.
-Free offerings range from suites to meals and show tickets.
+It is a free-to-play slots and tables smartphone game that grants you reward points that can be redeemed for MGM Rewards-related perks.
+Free and discounted offerings can include rooms, meals, attractions, and show tickets depending on availability and current redemption rules.

 9. Rewards Member

 Vegas is full of hotels with loyalty programs that reward its members with promotions, free services, and exclusive access to some perks.
-MGM Resorts has the M Life Program, and Caesars Entertainment has the Caesars Rewards Club – these two are among the most rewarding casino loyalty clubs.
+MGM Resorts has the MGM Rewards program, and Caesars Entertainment has the Caesars Rewards club – these two are among the most recognized casino loyalty programs.

 Fill out an application form to get the rewards card if you do not have one.
 Proceed to use the card at every gambling game for you to get the highest returns.
-You can earn points without gambling, but it is much slower.
+You can earn points without gambling through hotel stays, dining, shopping, and eligible resort spending, but it is usually much slower.

 Use the card when you shop at the resorts while dining and every time you check into the respective hotels.
-The more points you earn, the more discounts you get on rooms and other amenities.
-You can easily get free hotel rooms with enough reward points.
+The more points you earn, the more discounts you may get on rooms and other amenities.
+You can also receive personalized room offers, dining credits, free play, waived fees, or other perks depending on your play, spending, and tier.

-You may get charged a hefty sum (a whole day’s worth) if you extend your stay in the hotel for even a few hours.
+You may get charged a hefty sum if you extend your stay in the hotel for even a few hours.
 This can be very expensive, especially if you are just waiting for your flight.

 How Do I Save On Food and Drinks in Vegas?